MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/creating-a--hello-world--wia-minidriver-ui-extension.md

 ## Adding a Custom Device Icon

 The preceding sample is an example of how to replace the default icon for your device.
-Replacing the default icon can be an ideal way to guide the user in using the correct device if there is more than one device installed.
+Replacing the default icon can be an ideal way to guide the user in using the correct device if there's more than one device installed.
 It will be more intuitive for the user if the icon resembles the attached device.